eogh234/react_hooks/useClick/README.md

-# @react_hooks/use-title
+# @react_hooks/use-click

-React Hook to send notifications whenever you want and you can customize the notification by adding options
+React Hook to proccess the event when users click the button or components you want to listen